 - The Controlled Substances Act (CSA) classifies cannabis as a Schedule 1 drug. - While cannabis remains illegal at the federal level, many states, including Michigan have made it medically and/or recreationally legal. - Despite Michigan legalizing medical and recreational use, financial institutions are apprehensive about providing financial services to cannabis businesses, because it remains federally illegal. - The Secure and Fair Enforcement (SAFE) Banking Act of 2019, H.R.
-1595, and the Strengthening the Tenth Amendment Through Entrusting States (STATES) Act of 2019, S. and H.R. , have been introduced.
-(Bill numbers pending.)

-- The House Financial Services Committee has marked up and reported the SAFE Banking Act, and now goes to House Judiciary Committee unless bypassed.
-No actions have been scheduled yet on the STATES Act bills. - Both would provide safe harbor protections to financial institutions providing services to legal cannabis businesses in states where cannabis is legalized. - Bringing cannabis-related cash into the legitimate framework of financial institutions is a public safety, trafficking prevention and, in some respects, even a public health necessity.
+1595 and S. 1028, and the Strengthening the Tenth Amendment Through Entrusting States (STATES) Act of 2019, S. 1200 and H.R.
+2093, have been introduced. - The House Financial Services Committee has marked up and reported the SAFE Banking Act, and now goes to House Judiciary Committee unless bypassed.
+Action - up to full floor action in the House - is still expected this spring.
+No actions have been scheduled yet on the STATES Act bills. - Both would provide safe harbor protections to financial institutions providing services to legal cannabis businesses in states where cannabis is legalized. - Bringing cannabis-related cash into the legitimate framework of financial institutions is a public safety, trafficking prevention and, in some respects, even a public health necessity. - The Michigan AG, DIFS Director, and House of Representatives are formally on record urging Congress to act on safe harbor legislation.